guipotje/gps_cloud_alignment/README.md

 # gps_cloud_alignment

-This code geo-references a set of camera positions and points output by a Structure-from-Motion algorithm using GPS information.
+This code geo-references the output of a Structure-from-Motion algorithm using GPS information.

+required input:
+list of GPS for each camera
+bundle.out file (See Bundler https://github.com/bundler/bundler)

 - Dependencies
-  -pcl
+-   pcl